-Team Intrinsic scoops podium finish at Ocean Tri
+Team Intrinsic on podium at Ocean Tri

 curve